By Stephanie Younger •

 “Look at our youth, look at their ambition, that’s why we need to close youth prisons!”

 The Juvenile Justice Parade was organized in the former capital of the Confederacy, in a state that has led the country of referring Black and disabled youth from schools to prisons.
-The Black youth who shared their voices at this march are carrying the baton that was passed by the Black abolitionists who came before us.
-As a young Black feminist and an abolitionist who lives in the former capital of the Confederacy, I believe that our voices must be centered in the fight to abolish the youth prison system in Virginia, and everywhere.
+The activists, artists, formerly incarcerated people and community members across various backgrounds especially the Black youth who shared their voices at this march are carrying the baton that was passed by the Black abolitionists who came before us.
+As a Black teenager, as a Black feminist and an abolitionist who lives in the former capital of the Confederacy, I believe that the voices of Black youth must be centered in the fight to abolish the youth prison system in Virginia, and everywhere.

 Stephanie Younger is a 15-year-old writer based in Central Virginia.